seanrashby/Readme-Generator-Extraordinaire/utils/generateReadme.md

 2. npm i fs

 ## Usage
-Use it baby :)
+Have at it :)

 ## Contribution
-Contribute if you want :)
+Just be cool about it :)

 ## Tests
-npm test probably ngl
+npm test probably

 ## License
 This project is convered under the MIT License.